-Marsovin at Wills Street, Marsa is the primary producer of premium Maltese wine, which has a reputation for producing very high-quality wines, partly because of the Maltese climate but also partly because of strict standards that are applied to the vinification processes.
-By popping by at their headquarters you can find out about the process of making the wines, including how grapes are chosen and picked, and the process of making the wines and packaging them, and visitors may be shown the main cave in which the wines are processed.
-Visitors can try out some of the wines, as well as purchasing some if desired.
-There are also 2-hour tours offered that give the opportunity to see 400-year-old cellars and tutored testing of five different types of wine.
+Marsovin at Wills Street, Marsa is the primary producer of premium Maltese wine and has a reputation for producing very high-quality wines.
+This is partly because of the Maltese climate but also partly because of the strict standards that are applied to the wine-making processes.
+Here you can find out about the process of making the wines, including how grapes are chosen and picked.
+You can also learn about wine packing and explore the main cave where the wines are processed.
+You’ll even have the chance to try out some of the wines and buy a few of your favourites.
+There are several 2-hour tours offered throughout the day, giving you the opportunity to see the 400-year-old cellars and sample five different types of wine.

-July is also a good time of year to try sailing.
-The Royal Malta Yacht Club situated at Ta' Xbiex Seafront organises frequent yacht races, as well as occasionally arranging non-competitive cruises.
-The main club house includes a dining area and lounge bar, and a fitness room with changing rooms.
-Those who would prefer a relaxing sailing trip can consider Sail Gozo, situated at Mgarr Marina, Mgarr, Island of Gozo, which offers trips around the beaches of Comino and Gozo, on a luxury Beneteau 473 yacht.
-Food and drink and snorkelling equipment are provided as part of the trip.
+If you’d prefer a relaxing sailing trip, consider Sail Gozo, situated at Mgarr Marina, Mgarr, Island of Gozo.
+This sailing group offers trips around the beaches of Comino and Gozo onboard a luxury Beneteau 473 yacht.
+Food, drink and snorkelling equipment are provided as part of the trip.

 Hit the beach

-July is the most popular time of year for tourists to flock to the beaches at Malta, and consequently, they can become quite crowded.
-One of the most popular beaches is the Golden Sands beach which is situated 4km from the St Paul’s Bay area, and can be accessed from St Paul’s Bay via a 15 minute bus ride.
-It is particularly suitable for sunbathing, and for swimming in the nearby seas.
+July is the most popular time of year to hit the beach Malta, and consequently, they can become quite crowded.
+One of the most popular beaches is the Golden Sands beach which is situated 4km from the St Paul’s Bay area.
+You can get to this beach via a 15-minute bus ride from St Paul’s Bay.
+It’s ideal for sunbathing and swimming.

 Armier Bay and Little Armier features good beaches for sunbathing and also swimming in the nearby seas, and some casual eating facilities.
 These bays are popular for picnics and barbeques, especially at this time of year.